 Even if you haven't yet hired an attorney, an experienced divorce coach can alleviate some of the financial and emotional pressures of divorce from the get-go.

-Since a divorce coach cannot review agreements, you might want to hire a "consulting attorney" instead of a traditional attorney that handles your case from start to finish.
+Since a divorce coach cannot review agreements, you might want to hire a "consulting attorney," instead of a traditional attorney that handles your case from start to finish.
 A consulting attorney will only look at specific aspects of your case, as directed by you.
+If you and your spouse are working well together and it appears that you will be able to resolve all of your divorce-related issues, a consulting attorney could be a very good fit for your case.

 For example, many couples hire a consulting attorney to help them work through self-help divorce forms.
-A consulting attorney can explain the purposes of each form and help spouses understand the financial impact of issues like child support and debt division.
+A consulting attorney can explain the purposes of each form and help you understand the financial impact of issues like child support and debt division.
 Another area where consulting attorneys can be helpful is divorce mediation.
-Consulting attorneys can assist you in reaching a settlement in mediation and understanding its long-term impact.
+Consulting attorneys can help you prepare for mediation, explain your rights and responsibilities, assist you in reaching a settlement and understanding its long-term impact, and can draft and/or review any proposed settlement agreement before you sign it.

 Many retired family law attorneys or attorneys who’ve changed career paths become consulting attorneys.
 They will be familiar with the law and can give you limited advice.
-However, a consulting attorney can’t advise you the same way that a traditional attorney can.
+However, a consulting attorney can’t advise you the same way that a traditional attorney can and will not typically represent you in hearings or at a divorce trial.

 How Much Do Divorce Coaches and Consulting Attorneys Cost?